shmilylty/OneForAll/README.en.md

 The command line parameters only provide some common parameters.
 For more detailed parameter configuration, please see [config.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/config.py) if you think Some parameters are frequently used in the command interface or missing parameters.
 Feedback is welcome.
 For well-known reasons, if you want to use some of the wall's collection interface, please go to [config.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/config.py) to configure the proxy, some collection Modules need to provide APIs (most of which are freely available for registered accounts).
 If you need to use them, please go to [config.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/config.py) to configure the API.
 Information, if not used, please ignore the error message.
 (For detailed modules, please read [collection module description](https://github.com/shmilylty/OneForAll/tree/master/docs/collection_modules.md))

 The OneForAll command line interface is based on [Fire](https://github.com/google/python-fire/).
-For more advanced usage of Fire, please refer to [Using the Fire CLI](https://github.com/google/ Python-fire/blob/master/docs/using-cli.md), if you have any doubts during the use, please feel free to give me feedback.
+For more advanced usage of Fire, please refer to [using the Fire CLI](https://github.com/google/Python-fire/blob/master/docs/using-cli.md), if you have any doubts during the use, please feel free to give me feedback.

-[oneforall.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/oneforall.py) is the main program entry, and oneforall.py can call [aiobrute.py](https://github.
-Com/shmilylty/OneForAll/tree/master/oneforall/aiobrute.py), [takerover.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/takerover.py) and [dbexport.py ](https://github.com/shmilylty/OneForAll/tree/master/oneforall/dbexport.py) and other modules, in order to facilitate the sub-field blasting, aiobrute.py is isolated independently, in order to facilitate the sub-domain takeover risk check independently takeover.py, in order to facilitate the database export independently dbexport.py, these modules can be run separately, and the parameters accepted are more abundant.
+[oneforall.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/oneforall.py) is the main program entry, and oneforall.py can call [aiobrute.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/aiobrute.py), [takerover.py](https://github.com/shmilylty/OneForAll/tree/master/oneforall/takerover.py) and [dbexport.py ](https://github.com/shmilylty/OneForAll/tree/master/oneforall/dbexport.py) and other modules, in order to facilitate the sub-field blasting, aiobrute.py is isolated independently, in order to facilitate the subdomain takeover risk check independently takeover.py, in order to facilitate the database export independently dbexport.py, these modules can be run separately, and the parameters accepted are more abundant.

 ❗ Note: When you encounter some problems or doubts during use, please use [Issues](https://github.com/shmilylty/OneForAll/issues) to search for answers.
-Also see [Common Questions and Answers](https://github.com/shmilylty/OneForAll/tree/master/docs/Q&A.md).
+Also see [Q&A](https://github.com/shmilylty/OneForAll/tree/master/docs/Q&A.md).

 1. **oneforall.py help**